94151/Linux-Server-Configuration/README.md

 ## Update all currently installed packages

-`apt-get update` - to update the package indexes
+`sudo apt-get update` - to update the package indexes

-`apt-get upgrade` - to actually upgrade the installed packages
+`sudo apt-get upgrade` - to actually upgrade the installed packages

 ## Set-up SSH keys for user grader
 As root user do: